andylacroce/gandalf-chatbot/README.md

 npm run docs
 ```

 Documentation is generated using TypeDoc and will be created in the `docs` directory.
-Note that the `docs` directory is excluded from version control to keep the repository lean.
+The `docs` directory is excluded from version control.
 Each developer should generate the documentation locally as needed.

 ---